 - Melt the chocolate chips and vegetable oil in a double boiler or in the microwave using short burst of time.
 Once it is completely melted – spoon a coating of chocolate on each of the turtles.

-- Leave the honey caramel turtles on the cookie sheet until thoroughly cooled.
+- Leave the turtle candy on the cookie sheet until thoroughly cooled.
 Perhaps an hour or more depending on room temperature.